sauin/instagram-node-lib/README.md

     Instagram.set('redirect_uri', 'YOUR-REDIRECT-URI');

+If you intend to use endpoints that require the _X-Insta-Forwarded-For_ header ([Enforce Signed Header](https://instagram.com/developer/restrict-api-requests/#)), then you must set a single or comma-separated IP-addresses of your service(s)

+    Instagram.set('service_ip', 'IP1,IP2,...,IPn');

 Lastly, if you find that the default max sockets of 5 is too few for the http(s) client, you can increase it as needed with the set method.
 The new max sockets value must be a positive integer greater than zero.

     Instagram.set('maxSockets', 10);